-A new study (published on January 10th, 2022) of more than 90,000 US healthcare professionals found that consuming even a small amount of olive oil each day is associated with reduced mortality.
+A Harvard study (published on January 10th, 2022) of more than 90,000 US healthcare professionals found that consuming even a small amount of olive oil each day is associated with reduced mortality.

 The study compared men and women who rarely or never consumed olive oil to those who consumed more than .5 tablespoons per day over a 28 year follow-up.
 The researchers found that the participants with a higher intake of olive oil had a 19% lower risk of all-cause mortality.